 Is Virtual Horse Racing Betting Legal In The United States?

 Yes!
 Virtual horse racing is legal for US players if you use an online sportsbook that offers horse racing sims.
 While there are no domestic operators that have virtual horse racing (many states have a similar product called Instant Racing, or Historical Horse Racing, which is explained below), every top-tier offshore sportsbook supports the market for horse betting simulators.

 Since federal laws like the Wire Act (1961) and the UIGEA (2006) don’t criminalize horseplayers from wagering with offshore bookies, you are free to sign up and bet real money with these operators.

-That said, two states – Connecticut and Washington – have technically barred all forms of online gambling, and though we’ve never heard of residents being fined or arrested for sidling up to the virtual race track over the Internet, you must proceed only at your own risk if you live in either state.
+That said, Washington has technically barred all forms of online gambling, and though we’ve never heard of residents being fined or arrested for sidling up to the virtual race track over the Internet, you must proceed only at your own risk if you live there.